English Monarchs Series Publishers

 We can surmise from this increased output that in the years following the arrival of these books that a decision was made by Eyre and Spottiswoode to publish more widely in the area of biographical history.
 These biographies of English monarchs would be advertised as being in a series of regularly published books which, for marketing purposes, would be promoted under an umbrella title for the public to expect the next release with some excitement.
 In the early books the publisher was keen to promote the new series by including in each new published work a list of about half a dozen forthcoming titles - a few of which were never published!

 Methuen published a history of itself in 1989 called 'A Thousand Capricious Chances' (vanity publishing on a professional scale!) in which it was recorded that in May 1957 an amalgamation of the Eyre and Spottiswoode, Methuen, and Chapman & Hall publishing houses occurred.
 This lasted until 1982 when Eyre & Spottiswood ceased to be used and the company was known simply as Methuen.
 While Eyre and Spottiswoode continued to produce the occasional history titles, Methuen commenced a new venture to cater for the expanding educational book list "for students who need for standard academic works in a cheaper form".
 Their University Paperbacks series commenced in May 1960 and reprinted standard academic texts in paperback at an affordable cost.
-One of these in 1967 was a reprint of its own first English Monarchs book - William the Conqueror.
+Number 301 of this series in 1969 was a reprint of its own first English Monarchs book - William the Conqueror.

 Thanks to a note made by Professor Bates in the prologue of his 2015 biography of William the Conqueror we now know that the contract for the David Douglas biography of William, published as the first in the series in 1964, was sent to him from Eyre and Spottiswoode on 13 September 1958.
 This is a significant date for the evolution of this series, and places its origins a full six years earlier than the date we have been observing as the start of the series - 1964.
 David Bates further noted that there is an archive for the English Monarchs series, from which no doubt he sighted the paperwork for Professor Douglas’ book.
 What a chamber of secrets this would prove to be.